-If you think fall is the greatest season of all, then make the most of this gorgeous transitional period.
-Soak up the stunning colors of the season, falling leaves, and perfect Instagram opportunities.
-Here’s some of our favorite places to take a stroll in the fall for leaf peeping and spectacular colors.
+Look, it might be a bit biased, but we think Georgia has the most beautiful fall.
+Soak up the stunning colors of the season, falling leaves, and, of course, the perfect Instagram opportunities.
+Here’s some of our favorite places to take a stroll in the fall to see the beautiful changing leaves!

 1. Sweetwater Creek

 Sweetwater Creek is a beloved option when choosing a hiking trail in and around Atlanta.
 Located only 15 minutes away from the city, explore the forest and enchanting creek that always manages to look picture perfect in the fall.
 You might even recognize this beautiful place from The Hunger Games, or The Walking Dead.

 There’s something special about taking in a crisp fall day in Piedmont Park.
 Everyone knows the iconic park downtown in the summertime, but fall is even more amazing!
 There’s 200-acres of space, right in the middle of Atlanta.
 Perfect for dog walking, hiking, or a picnic surrounded by the ever-changing colors of Piedmont Park!
 You’ll definitely get to see some beautiful leaves!